Braun vs Philips: which electric shaver should I choose?

 When it comes to buying the best electric shaver, there are really only two brands to consider.
 These are Braun and Philips, heavyweights of the industry who have produced top-notch shavers across a broad range of prices for years.

 Those who value great industrial design above all else might opt for Braun on the basis of looks – and the allure of buying into the Dieter Rams legend – alone.
-But we recommend you put your facial hair type, potential for skin irritation, demands from a shaver and budget at the top of your list of priorities.
+But I recommend you put your facial hair type, potential for skin irritation, demands from a shaver and budget at the top of your list of priorities.

 Braun vs Philips: What’s the difference?